 Finance Minister addresses media; Provides detail on Rs 20 lakh crore financial package

-New Delhi, May 13: Union Finance Minister Nirmala Sitharaman on Wednesday addressed the media where she explained indepth about the allocation of Rs 2o lakh crore that was announced by Prime Minister Narendra Modi.
+New Delhi, May 13: Union Finance Minister Nirmala Sitharaman on Wednesday addressed the media where she explained in depth about the allocation of Rs 20 lakh crore that was announced by Prime Minister Narendra Modi.

 She also explained the meaning of the word "Atmanirbhar" in South Indian languages.